rmassidda/ir-2019/00_introduction.md

 To solve this issue we make use of an inverted index where for each term $t$ we must store a list of all documents that contain $t$, each of these identified by a unique id.
 The set of terms is called the dictionary, while the documents are called posting and consequently a list is called a postings list.

-The `AND` operation can now be implemented by intersecting the postings list, doing this in growing order is one of the possibile optimizations to speedup the computation.
+The `AND` operation can now be implemented by intersecting the postings list, doing this in growing order is one of the possible optimizations to speedup the computation.